praveshpansari/Draw.io/README.md

 # PLEnvironment
-A simple programming language enivronment created with C#
+A simple programming language enivronment created with C# using Lexer and Parser techniques.

 ## Documentation ##
 Documentation is present in the document folder along with test summary, xml documentation and word documentation.